 Design in understanding, theory, and practice

-I was a self -learned designer working at product companies before joining the graduate program in Human Computer Interaction/Design.
-The formal design education changed my definition & understanding of design, what it stands for, how it evolves and how powerful it is.
+I was a self-learned designer working at product companies before joining the graduate program in Human-Computer Interaction/Design.
+Formal design education changed my definition & understanding of design, what it stands for, how it evolves and how powerful it is.
 Designers who go to design schools develop an informed understanding of design.
 But designers do not work by themselves.
-We team up with engineers, managers, CXOs and so on to build products and they do not necessarily have the same thoughts about design as ours.
+We team up with engineers and product managers who do not necessarily have the same thoughts about design.
 There lies a gap.
-A gap in understanding what design is for.

 1. Misunderstand design and do not care about it.